-Copyright © 2002-2006 Carlson Wireless, Inc. All Rights Reserved.
-No part of this manual may be reproduced without permission from Carlson Wireless Technologies.
+Copyright © 2002-2007 Carlson Wireless Technologies, Inc. All Rights Reserved.
+No part of this manual may be reproduced without permission of Carlson Wireless Technologies.
 The information contained in this publication is the latest available; however, Carlson Wireless Technologies reserves the right to make changes without notice.